Northern City Line: Moorgate tube crash

-The Moorgate tube crash, the most serious peacetime accident on the London Underground, occurred at Moorgate on 28 February 1975, when a Highbury Branch train ran through the terminus at speed and crashed into the dead end of the tunnel beyond.
-The cause of the crash, which killed 43 people, was never determined.
-A report found that there was insufficient evidence to say if it was a deliberate act of the driver or due to a medical condition.
+The Moorgate tube crash, which killed 43 people, is the most serious peacetime accident on the London Underground.
+It occurred at Moorgate station on 28 February 1975, when a Highbury Branch train ran through the terminus at speed and crashed into the dead end of the tunnel beyond.
+The crash was found to have been caused by the driver, who was killed, but the specific cause was never determined; a report found that there was insufficient evidence to say whether it was a deliberate act of the driver or due to a medical condition.

 Tunnel penetration incident

-On 8 March 2013, pile boring operations from a building site in East Road, Hackney, 13 m above the tunnel, penetrated and obstructed the line between Old Street and Essex Road stations.
+On 8 March 2013, pile boring operations on a building site in East Road, Hackney, 13 m above the tunnel, penetrated and obstructed the line between Old Street and Essex Road stations.
 A serious accident was averted by the actions of an observant train driver, and the line was restricted for several days for repairs.
 A subsequent investigation by the Rail Accident Investigation Branch was highly critical of carelessness on the construction companies involved and the planning approval process.